BDWiii/StoryTeller/README.md

 🧩 How It Works

 At its core, the agent combines:
--Router Node → Chooses between chatting and storytelling.
+- Router Node → Chooses between chatting and storytelling.
--Chat Node → Engages in poetic conversation, keeping track of history.
+- Chat Node → Engages in poetic conversation, keeping track of history.
--Storyteller Node →
+- Storyteller Node →
 Searches the web for relevant content.
 Crafts a story tuned to age (kids/adults).
 Returns a poetic narrative enriched with real-world knowledge.